 The carrier's hydraulic pressure is factory set.
-An optional pressure gauge is also available.
+A pressure gauge is provided.
 To record an exact reading, adjust the engine speed to between 600 and 800 rpm for a large engine (more than 270 hp) and between 600 and 1,000 rpm for a small engine (less than 270 hp).
 For Aisin or Allison transmissions, contact the manufacturer to adjust the PTO versus the engine speed.